vzool/docs/api/reference.md

 ### Create Item

-Creates one or more items in a given collection
+Creates one or more items in a given collection.

 ```http
 POST /items/[collection-name]